vrtmrz/obsidian-livesync/docs/setup_flyio.md

 2. Press the `Open in Colab` button.
 3. Choose a region and run all blocks (Refer to video).
    1. If you do not have the account yet, the sign-up page will be shown, please follow the instructions.
 The [Official document is here](https://fly.io/docs/hands-on/sign-up/).
-4. Copy the Setup-URI and open it in the Obsidian.
+4. Copy the Setup-URI and Use it in the Obsidian.
 5. You have been synchronised.
-Open the Setup-URI in subsequent devices.
+Use the Setup-URI in subsequent devices.

+Steps 4 and 5 are detailed in the [Quick Setup](./quick_setup.md#1-using-setup-uris).

 > [!NOTE]
 > Your automatically configured configurations will be shown on the result in the Colab note like below, and **it will not be saved**.
 Please make a note of it somewhere.